 How Our Attorneys Can Help With These Claims

+Gathering evidence helps prove that the owner or occupier was negligent in maintaining the property and that this negligence contributed to your injuries.
 It is important to contact an attorney as soon as possible following a slip and fall accident, because witnesses often forget important details.
 Over time, pieces of evidence may become lost or destroyed.

 Assess Injuries and Necessary Medical Treatment

 In many slip and fall cases, injured victims suffer back injuries, which are among the most difficult injuries to diagnose and treat.
 The severity of a back injury may not become apparent until several months following the incident.
 A medical expert will evaluate the extent of your injuries to help ensure you are fully compensated for the damages you suffered.

 As part of the settlement process, your attorney may present evidence detailing the economic and noneconomic damages you incurred as a result of the incident.
 If the settlement negotiations do not result in an adequate settlement offer, your attorney will prepare the case for trial.

 Elements of a Kentucky Slip and Fall Lawsuit

 Under Kentucky law, a person injured in a slip and fall accident must satisfy the following two elements to have a valid claim:

 The owner had actual knowledge of the dangerous condition or should have reasonably known through the use of due care that the dangerous condition existed; and